UlisesNiSchreiner/typescript-lib-template/README.md

 ### **`sum(a: number, b: number): number`**

-Adds two numbers and validates that both are finite.
+Adds two numbers and validates they are finite.

 ---